neogeographica/quakestarter/README_FIRST.txt

 - Explore other options in the "installer" menu for some selected user-created addons.
 The "Episodes released in 2016" option is a good way to get started with some recent stuff.

 - Run Quake, using "mark_v_winquake.exe" (acts like WinQuake), or "mark_v.exe" (acts like GLQuake), or "dx9_mark_v.exe" (like "mark_v.exe", but uses DirectX instead of OpenGL).
-If you want to play missionpacks or other addons, it's easier if you use "SQLauncher.exe", the Simple Quake Launcher (which requires .Net 3.5 to be installed).
+If you want to play missionpacks or other addons, it's easier if you use "SQLauncher2.exe", the Simple Quake Launcher 2 (which requires .Net 4.5 to be installed).

 - Once you're in-game, use the Mark V menus to configure Quake the way you like it.
 The menus are sufficient for normal setup, but you can also get more "hands-on" and manually modify config files if you like.